Discussion in 'Badger Claw Leatherworks' started by badger claw, Sep 29, 2013.

 However, since day 1, I knew that I really wanted it to have a more primitive looking sheath.

-So, I followed the instruction generously provided by @badger claw, and here is the result...
+So, I followed the instructions generously provided by @badger claw, and here is the result...

 Obviously, it's not the same style of sheath, but the instructions were extremely helpful nonetheless.